vdbrink/vdbrink.github.io/jura/hack_milk_bottle_as_jura_container.md

 ### Idea

 At the time I was looking for a solution (with a custom 3D printed) milk adapter, the new Jura milk Carafe was released.
-This [Jura Carafe](/jura/jura_products#carafe) has a removable milk adapter!
+This [Jura Carafe](/jura/jura_products#carafe) has a removable milk adapter (actually two, a white and black one)!
-Exactly what I need!
-A bit expensive but exactly what I need!
+A bit expensive for only the adapter but exactly what I need!
 It's still cheaper than buying, maintaining and refilling a powered [Jura milk cooler](/jura/jura_products#active-cooler-1l).

 <a href="images_bottle_hack/carafe_package.jpg">